Sharruk/SMS/replit.md

 ## Usage Instructions

+### Running in Replit
+The application is configured to run automatically in Replit:
+1. Click the "Run" button at the top of the Replit interface
+2. The workflow "LMS Application" will start automatically
+3. The console will show the OOP features demonstration followed by an interactive menu
+4. Use the console to interact with the menu options

+### Running Manually (Terminal)
 1. **Compile**: `mvn clean compile`
 2. **Run**: `mvn exec:java -Dexec.mainClass="sms.app.Main"`
 3. **Features**: The system will automatically demonstrate all OOP features and then provide an interactive menu
 4. **Data Files**: JSON files are created automatically for data persistence
 5. **Upload Directory**: Files are uploaded to the uploads/ directory

+### Important Notes for Replit
+- The application is a console-based interactive system (not a web application)
+- JSON data files must include a "type" field for polymorphic deserialization (e.g., "type": "admin", "type": "student")
+- The workflow is configured to use Maven exec plugin for optimal performance

 ## Testing and Quality Assurance